-- Evidence from low- or middle-income countries (LMICs) shows the intervention removes a barrier to or results in increased contraceptive use among youth ages 15 to 24. - It is feasible for the intervention to exist or be adopted at scale at the national level in most LMICs. - The intervention can be compared across countries.
+- Evidence from low- or middle-income countries (LMIC) shows the policy or program intervention removes a barrier to or results in increased contraceptive use among youth ages 15 to 24. - It is feasible for the policy or program intervention to exist or be adopted at scale at the national level in most LMIC. - The policy or program intervention can be compared across countries.

 When selecting interventions, we chose those with supporting evidence directly linked to increased youth contraceptive use, although this criterion limited the number of policy and program interventions that were ultimately included.
-Cash transfer programs, for example, have been correlated with decreased pregnancies among youth and increasing age of sexual debut, but the evidence has not yet identified a direct link to contraceptive use.
+Cash transfer programs, for example, have had an impact on decreasing pregnancies among youth and increasing age of sexual debut, but the evidence has not yet identified a direct link to contraceptive use.3